|

 Tangier sometimes gets a bad press from travellers who are hassled by a few touts at the port, who then hurry through without seeing it and tell everyone else to do the same.
 This is very short-sighted, as Tangier is the intriguing and atmospheric city where Europe meets Africa.
 Indeed, fans of the film Casablanca will find it a much more plausible setting for Rick, Elsa, Captain Renault and Major Strasser than the big and unremarkable city to the south.
 Tangier was an international zone from 1923 until its incorporation with Morocco in 1956, and it really was awash with spies from both sides in world war 2.
 It retains an air of mystery and intrigue even today, although I've always felt very safe there.
 It's a wonderful and fascinating place to spend a day or two, so make sure you include it in your itinerary.

 Make sure you see the medina (old town), kasbah (fort), the Petit Socco (small square, be sure to have a coffee or mint tea here) and Grand Socco (large square), the lovely English Church, and Tangier American Legation museum (the first bit of overseas territory ever acquired by the United States).
-For more information on Tangier, see en.wikipedia.org/wiki/Tangier.
+For more about Tangier, see en.wikipedia.org/wiki/Tangier.

 Where next?
 Take the train to Fez, Casablanca & Marrakech